EMBEDDED DESIGN FOR AN AUTOMATED INSULIN DELIVERY SYSTEM

-Type 1 diabetes management is notoriously difficult and stressful for patients and their caregivers, who must monitor blood glucose, adhere to strict dietary requirements, and administer insulin injections multiple times per day based on unique calculations and sometimes guesswork to determine the correct dose.
+Type 1 diabetes (T1D) management is notoriously difficult and stressful for patients and their caregivers, who must monitor blood glucose, adhere to strict dietary requirements, and administer medication injections multiple times per day based on unique calculations and sometimes guesswork to determine the correct dose.
 The advent of insulin pumps, continuous glucose monitors (CGMs), and pen injectors have reduced the patient burden, but they are separate devices incapable of approximating the functions of a pancreas without significant interpretation and input by the patient.
-The founders of Bigfoot Biomedical recognized the opportunity to create an even greater improvement in the quality of life of type 1 diabetes patients by integrating several (mostly) existing medical devices into an automated insulin delivery system.
+The founders of Bigfoot Biomedical recognized the opportunity to create an even greater improvement in the quality of life of T1D patients by integrating several (mostly) existing medical devices into an automated medication delivery system.
+Novo provided the insulin pump embedded design for this system, among other contributions.

 Firmware Solution #1: Secure Connected Health